CaiYifei/loginAuthentication-client/README.md

-the port is: localhost:8080
+The port is: localhost:8080.

-the server side file link: https://github.com/CaiYifei/loginAuthentication-server.git
+The server side file link: https://github.com/CaiYifei/loginAuthentication-server.git